tbenst/eye-candy/README.md

 replace koa-socket-session with something better supported (1.2.0 fails) update to koa-socket-2
 - Chunk number of stimmuli returned by server to lower number of requsets
-- cache preRender frames + reuse (checkbox for reuse cache?)
-Can shuffle order of frames...
-- Can cache render based on "render-SEED-n"
-- show live load progress
 - fix black frame between binary static by buffering one frame & first swapping canvas on rAF and then rendering next frame to off-frame
-- fix preRenderFunc for eyechartSaccade and letters-saccade

 ### video
 - Always save video